sparkfun/Qwiic_Template_Py/README.md

 ### Package
 A python package is a folder that contains the implementation of the package.
 The folder can contain python source files, as well as any other resource needed for the property operation of the package.

-The pacakge directory is name is the name of the package.
-A file named ```__init__.py``` in the root directory of the package defines it's entry/operation and let's python know that the directory implements a package.
+The package directory is name is the name of the package.
+A file named ```__init__.py``` in the root directory of the package defines its entry/operation and lets python know that the directory implements a package.

-For example, if the user imports a pacakge named qwiic_package
+For example, if the user imports a package named qwiic_package
 ```python
 import qwiic_package
 ```